psychemedia/storytelling-notes/fisherman_and_wife.md

 The fish soon made its appearance.

-"Well, old man," it said, " what do you want?"
+"Well, old man," it said, "what do you want?"

 "My wife," said the man, "has had a misfortune, and has broken our bucket.
 So I have come to ask for a new one."